wp-plugins/bixt/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Bixt replaces a keywords or keyword phrases with affiliate links that you define per keyword.
+Bixt replaces keywords or keyword phrases with affiliate links that you define per keyword.

 == Description ==